ibexa/documentation-developer/docs/guide/permission_use_cases.md

 - `section/view`
 - `content/reverserelatedlist`

-These Policies will be necessary for all other cases below that require access to the content structure.
+These Policies are necessary for all other cases below that require access to the content structure.

 ## Create content without publishing [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

 This option can be used together with [[= product_name_exp =]]'s content review options.
-Using the following Policies, the User is able to create content, but can't publish it; instead, they must send it for review to another User with proper permissions (for example, senior editor, proofreader, etc.).
+User who has these Policies can create content, but can't publish it.
+To publish, they must send the content for review to another User with proper permissions (for example, senior editor, proofreader, etc.).

 - `content/create`
 - `content/edit`

-Note that without [[= product_name_exp =]] this setup should not be used, as it will not allow the User to continue working with their content.
+Note that you shouldn't use this setup without [[= product_name_exp =]], as it does not allow the User to continue working with their content.

 ## Create and publish content